 If you didn’t add alt text from the Media Library, you can do so from within WordPress’ Block Editor.
 Simply select the relevant image and a menu will appear to the right.

 Here, you can add or edit your image’s alt text in a similar fashion to the Media Library.
 This would need to be carried out for every image you upload.
 It’ll soon become second nature, and you’ll never forget to add alt text again.

 There are a lot of boxes to tick when it comes to carrying out best SEO practices, including image SEO.
 However, for this effort to pay off, you also want to offer users a great experience when visiting your website.
 This means providing a wealth of features, digital accessibility, and excellent performance.

 With WordPress, you’re given a lot of guidance to help you implement any desired functionality on your website.
-What’s more, with a solid and cost-effective host such as WP Engine at your back, your site will have an optimized and stable server to provide you with the best possible performance!
+What’s more, with a solid and cost-effective host such as WP Engine at your back, your site will benefit from WordPress-specific hosting, including an optimized and stable server to provide you with the best possible performance!